 We hope that this summary provides some useful pointers on how the outcome of the vote might impact you.
-If you still have questions about this process then please join us for our live members question and answer session on 16th May 2023 joint between BASEM and FSEM.
-More details regarding how to submit questions for this will be circulated shortly.
+If you still have questions about this process, then please submit them here by 30th April and join us for our live members question and answer session on 16th May 2023 joint between BASEM and FSEM.